 When you sit cross-legged without any support, if your knees are this high off the ground we recommend the Standard Buttafly will likely be best for you.

-When you sit cross-legged without any support, if your knees are this high off the ground we recommend the Standard Buttafly + Flat Buttafly will work best for you.
+When you sit cross-legged without any support if your knees are this high off the ground we recommend the Tall Buttafly.

 When you sit cross-legged if your knees are this high off the ground we recommend the Tall Buttafly together with the Flat Buttafly.

 Step-by-Step Guide to Sitting on the Buttafly

 1. Sit on the Buttafly with your legs out straight.

 2. Bend one knee, sliding your foot along the mat; wrap both hands around the shin to gently bring the heel as close as you can towards your bottom.
 This helps protect your knee.

 4. Repeat with the other leg to come into a beautifully aligned sitting pose.